masthan28/AssignWorkTest/README.md

 ##  run in server click on that it takes to browser .

 # my database schema name is " student_schema ". in mysql
+# in persistence.xml file we have to place our DB usename and password and also place a database schema on it .